lipi12q/DrugMAN/README.md

 > `data/all_bind.csv`: Drug-target interaction data. <br>
 > `drug_emb.json`: Input file of the heterogeneous network algorithm BIONIC to extracted drug represtation.<br>
 > `target_emb.json`: Input file of the heterogeneous network algorithm BIONIC to extracted target represtation.<br>
+> we alse provide the demo dataset in `data/warm_start` and the drug/target feature trained by Bionic in `data/bionic_emb` to reproduce the training process.<br>
 Run DrugMAN on Our Data to Reproduce Result
 ====
 > There are four steps to complete the process of training the model. <br>